Updated: Sep 18

 I know that I’ll step on a few toes when I say that it’s a myth that people are born leaders.
 I’m sure I've already offended some of the “born leaders” out there.
 I realize there’s debate on this issue and, well … I struggle with the same question.

-In my career, I’ve tried to talk people into leadership; train them into to it; “whip” them into it, and it usually didn’t work.
+In my career, I’ve tried to talk people into leadership; train them into it; “whip” them into it, and it usually didn’t work.
 I began to believe that true leaders are born, not taught.
 That was until I invested in my own leadership development and saw the benefits.

 I now believe that leadership skills can be developed and nurtured.
-That said, I do believe that the leadership candidate must have a spark or something to work with.
+That said, I do believe that the leading candidate must have a spark or something to work with.
 On a leadership potential scale of 1 to 10, I’ve learned to spend a lot more time with 7s than with 2s.

 That’s not to call the person a “2” as a human being.
 It’s simply an assessment of their leadership skill.
 That person is probably a 9 at something else.
 Your job is to find the “something else” or to move that one in another direction.
 You'll experience more joy and it will “feel” better to all involved if you work at making 7s into 9s versus making 2s into 4s.